 Winnipeg MB R3K 2E8

-- Please pick up skeins (and any awards received) between 3:30 and 4pm on Saturday, September 16th.
+- Please pick up skeins (and any awards received) at the close of the Festival on Saturday, September 15th.
 Skeins (and prizes) may be picked up by someone else by prior arrangement only—please indicate the name of the person who will be picking up your skein on your index card when submitting it for competition.
 Unclaimed skeins (and prizes) can be picked up from organizers by entrant within 1 month.

 - We are not responsible for lost or stolen yarns, although every effort will be made to ensure their security.